 You may leverage your participation and in-kind support for this project in your own funding proposals and on your website.

-There are potential opportunities for shared research or publications related to Audubon’s mission of bird conservation.
-Any species-specific publications utilizing your data will be approached collaboratively.
+There are opportunities for collaboration and shared publications related to Audubon’s mission of bird conservation.

 Storing your data in Movebank has